allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 problem for a potentially new person on the team.

 Let's take a closer look at `Scenario 1.1`, at the very beginning of our article, implemented in the form of an acceptance test.
-This is of course a sample code that could be created in projects where no special attention is paid to the quality of the provided test code.
+This is of course sample code that could be created in projects where no special attention is paid to the quality of the provided test code.
 I would not recommend this type of testing.

 ```groovy